London is full of cool arcades throwing it back to retro gaming delights.

 The Four Quarters

-Four Quarters is a retro arcade in London that (wait for it) also serves great cocktails.
+Four Quarters has several retro arcades in London that (wait for it) also serves great cocktails.
 Because the only thing better than playing a cool arcade game, is doing so with a cocktail in hand.
 Think childhood fun with an adult twist!

 The games themselves are top-notch – Street Fighter 2, Tekken 3, the Star Wars Trilogy – all lined up and waiting for play.
 Add to that some old-skool Game Boys and you’ve got yourself all the nostalgic vibes.